awslabs/amazon-qldb-shell/DESIGN.md

 Users can type three types of entries into the shell:

 1. [PartiQL statements](https://partiql.org/).,
-1. Database commands, and
+2. Database commands, and
-1. Shell commands.
+3. Shell commands.

 ### PartiQL statements
-These statements are any valid PartiQL syntax.
+These statements are any PartiQL syntax.
+Everything that is not a database or meta-command will be assumed to be a PartiQL statement.
 These queries will be captured as is and sent to the server for evaluation with the results returned and displayed in the specified format.

 ### Database commands
 These commands are specifically limited to those specified here and relate to the principle of least astonishment.